daHaimi/cachingbuddy/README.md

 _Multi-Caches_ have multiple waypoints. **CachingBuddy** has been implemented to support up to **32** waypoints per cache.

+The Geocaches are available in a list that can be iterated. **CachingBuddy** loads by default from the cache to display:

+* Geocode
+* Name of Cache and all additional waypoints
+* Locations of the cache and additional waypoints (not displayed directly)
+* Container Size and D/T ratings

 ## Components

 ### Hardware